simplex-chat/simplex-chat/simplex-messaging-implementation.md

 To delete the connection, simplex messaging client MUST send DELETE request to the recipient connection URI `RU` (returned by the server when creating the connection), signed with the key `RK`.

-If the connection deletion succeeded, the server MUST respond with HTTP status code 200 (OK) without body.

 Server MUST permanently delete the connection and all unretrieved messages without preserving any copy of the connection or messages.

+REQUIRED server responses:
+- success - HTTP status code 200 (OK) with body `"OK"`.
+- failure - HTTP status code 401 (Unauthorized) with body `"Unauthorized"` in the following cases:
+   - the request is unsigned or signed with the wrong key.
+   - the connection `RU` does not exist.

+In case of failure the server MUST aim to respond in the same time to prevent timing attacks - it can be achieved by verifying a signature even if the connection does not exist.

-All further requests to the recipient and sender connection URIs MUST be rejected with HTTP status code 404 (Not Found).
+All further requests to the recipient and sender connection URIs MUST fail.

 #### Retrieve messages